AbdelrahmanElzanfaly/PremierLeague/README.md

 ## Getting Started

- 1 - I used MVC design Pattern.
+ 1 - I used the MVC design Pattern.
  2- API does not have Pagination.